Welcome to the "European Workshop on Chironomidae Identification Methodology (EWCIM)"!

 We are glad to inform you that we are organizing the 3rd European Workshop on Chironomidae Identification Methodology (EWCIM).

-The workshop will be held at the Matei Bell University, Banska Bystrica, Slovakia, in January/February 2019..
+The workshop will be held at the Matei Bel University, Banska Bystrica, Slovakia, 21st - 25th of January 2019.

 Here is the link for University accommodation.
 Soon we will list some other possibilities for accommodation in the vicinity of the faculty, and other venue information.

 The 2nd European Workshop on Chironomidae Identification Methodology (photo gallery)

 The organizers would like to thank all the attendees of the 1st EWCIM for their participation and committed cooperation, which have led to a very successful workshop.
 You can see the working atmosphere in the photo gallery!

 Members of the Chironomidae family (Diptera) are one of the dominant and most diverse aquatic macroinvertebrate groups and also probably the most widely distributed insect family in freshwaters (all types of water bodies, all continents) and can even be found in marine habitats.
 Freshwaters at high altitudes and latitudes are colonized mainly by Chironomidae.
 Nearly 1200 species are known from Europe, and about 2000 from the Holarctic, but the total number of the species worldwide is estimated to be around 15000.

 Chironomid larvae play an essential role in food webs, energy flow and ecosystem functioning, as they are ecosystem engineers, good colonizers and represent a main link between different trophic levels within aquatic ecosystems.

 Furthermore,chironomid larvae are excellent indicators of water quality as there are many both sensitive speices and species tolerant to physical and chemical disturbances of their habitat, and represent a key group in most national bioassessment and monitoring programmes.